msys2/msys2.github.io/Creating-Packages.md

 makepkg -Ccf  -This builds a package a packages them and is what you should typically use makepkg -Rdf  -The repackage a package and should be used on a package fail only

+For mingw packages you must substitute for makepkg-mingw

+makepkg-mingw -Ccf
+makepkg-mingw -Rdf